 Beverly Harzog, credit card expert and author of “The Debt Escape Plan,” says that in paying off more than $20,000 of her own credit card debt, she learned that it takes persistence, self-discipline and “a darned good budget” to get rid of that financial burden.

-Online tools such as Mint and YNAB (You Need a Budget) can be useful in setting a budget and making sure you don’t stray too far from it each month.
+Online tools such as YNAB (You Need a Budget) can be useful in setting a budget and making sure you don’t stray too far from it each month.
 If you need additional education on budgeting, check out Credit Karma’s Guide to Budgeting.

 Fox says creating a budget will guide your decision about what strategy to use for reducing your credit card debt.
 (Later, we’ll explain in detail how to pick the right strategy.)